-When we need a chicken dinner on the fly, oven-roasted chicken thighs are what we turn to most.
-They’re more flavorful than lean breasts, meatier than drumsticks, and, thanks to their uniform size and thickness, less prone to overcooking than either of the above, which eliminates any need for brining or salting.
+When we need a chicken dinner on the fly, chicken thighs are what we turn to most.
+They’re more flavorful than lean breasts, meatier than drumsticks, and, thanks to their uniform size and thickness, less prone to overcooking, which eliminates any need for brining or salting.
 The only catch?
 The fat underneath the skin that helps keep the meat moist during cooking often leads to flabby skin.
 We wanted to come up with a quick recipe for thighs sheathed in crackling skin—without sacrificing the succulent, tender meat. –America’s Test Kitchen

 - Freshly ground black pepper

 - Crank the oven to 450°F (232°C) and adjust the oven racks to the middle and lowest positions.
 Place a rimmed baking sheet on the lower oven rack.

 - Pat the chicken thighs dry with paper towels.
 For best results, trim all visible fat from the thighs.

 - Using the tip of a paring knife or a metal skewer, poke the skin of each chicken thigh 10 to 12 times.
 Lightly rub the chicken thighs on all sides with a little oil and season with salt and pepper.

 - Place the chicken thighs, skin side down, on the preheated baking sheet.
 Return the sheet to the lower rack.
 Roast the chicken thighs until the skin begins to brown and the meat registers 160°F (71°C), 20 to 25 minutes, rotating the sheet once halfway through cooking.